orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - version in glass packets sent? not laggy?
 - -drones which do something different near you based on modules

+- Specific chaces to drop some item, as enchant

 /
 Rogue like game thing
 How does the game work